Doctoral Alumni

 She joined the laboratory of Scott

-Pomeroy at Children’s Hospital, Boston, MA studying the mechanisms of medulloblastoma formation.
+Pomeroy at Children’s Hospital, Boston, M.A. studying the mechanisms of medulloblastoma formation.
 She is a Research Fellow in Neurology at Boston Childrens Hospital.

 Tenley LinkedIn Profile